These Cinnamon Bun Scones are a healthier version of the classic cinnamon roll (with nutritional information and Weight Watchers Points included).

 The batter is so simple to make.
+2% milk is used in the recipe to keep things lighter in lieu of using cream.
 The hardest part is “cutting” the butter into the dry ingredients.
 If you have a pastry blender, it’s easy to cut in the butter.
 If you don’t, you can use two knives slashing against each other- cutting the butter into the dry ingredients until small crumbs form.

 A sugar-cinnamon is swirled into the batter just before baking.